What is a co-op?

-A co-operative is a group of people acting together to meet the common needs and aspirations of its members, sharing ownership and making decisions democratically.
+A co-op is a group of people acting together to meet the common needs and aspirations of its members, sharing ownership and making decisions democratically.

 A world of co-operatives